SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-folders-and-files-with-rest.md

 ## Working with large files by using REST

 When you need to upload a binary file that is larger than 1.5 megabytes (MB), the REST interface is your only option.
 For a code example that shows you how to upload a binary file that is smaller than 1.5 MB by using the SharePoint JavaScript object model, see [Complete basic operations using JavaScript library code in SharePoint](complete-basic-operations-using-javascript-library-code-in-sharepoint.md).
-The maximum size of a binary file that you can create with REST is 2 gigabytes (GB).
+The maximum size of a binary file that you can create with this REST endpoing is 262,144,000 bytes.

 The following example shows how to **create a large binary file**.